31 Building Machine Learning Models

 as.character()

-20. Extract the top 50 predictors based on importance, take a subset of x with just these predictors and apply the function heatmap to see how these genes behave across the tissues.
+20. Extract the top 50 predictors based on importance, take a subset of x with just these predictors, and apply the function heatmap to see how these genes behave across the tissues.
 We will introduce the heatmap function in Chapter 32.

 21. In Chapter 30, for the 2 or 7 example, we compared the conditional probability \(p(\mathbf{x})\) given two predictors \(\mathbf{x} = (x_1, x_2)^\top\) to the fit \(\hat{p}(\mathbf{x})\) obtained with a machine learning algorithm by making image plots.
-The following code can be used to make these images and include a curve at the values of \(x_1\) and \(x_2\) for which the function is \(0.5\):
+The following code can be used to make these images and include a curve at the values of \(x_1\) and \(x_2\) for which the predicted conditional probability is \(0.5\):

 plot_cond_prob <- function(x_1, x_2, p) {